fsudssAI/fsudssAI.github.io/ReadMe.md

 - Added course link to Spring 2020 class.
 - Fixed scaling for "Teaching" section.
 - Added contect to "All Classes" page.
+- Fixed scaling for "Home" section.
+- Added option to add image to news.

 **(03/26/2020)**
 - Fixed "Home" section icons not appearing.